Pierciest/financial-analysis-for-crypto-currencies/README.md

 # financial analysis for crypto currencies

 Currency Market is corrolated to the google trends.
-When the coin has an increasing trend, market price has a tendency to increase.
+When the coin has an increasing trend, market price is corrolated to the sentiment of the day.

 When it has a decreasing trend, the market price has a tendency to decrease.

-1ST THESIS: The coin market prices' increase ratio is related to the product of the increase colume in trend and general opinion about the currency in those dates.

-COINS TO BE EXAMINED: Solana, DogeCoin, XRP.
+this program first investigates the ecomomic indicator's forecast and then adds the google trends search volumes and compares the error rates